stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 ### Can I run Vim?

 This is perhaps the most frequently-asked question with regards to StackBlitz features - and [one of the oldest issues on our repository](https://github.com/stackblitz/core/issues/3).
-We have good news.
-You can run Vim now.
-Enable the extension in Codeflow and experience the escape room that is Vim.
+We have good news: you can run Vim in Codeflow IDE by enabling the extension! 🥳

 ### Which repos can/not be opened in Codeflow IDE?